 Currently teachers, with a repertoire of skills and tools, meet individually with the technology integration specialist to collaborate on lessons finding the best tools to deliver the content and skills for the students in ways that make the information meaningful and motive them to engage and deepen their knowledge.
 The school has added a STEM program as part of rigorous academic curriculum.

-Academy of St. Adalbert, Berea, Ohio
+WINNER: Academy of St. Adalbert, Berea, Ohio

 “Partnership with STEPS Center for Excellence in Autism”